-How to make Escarole, Kale, and Sweet Potato Crock-Pot Soup
+How to make Escarole, Kale, and Sweet Potato Soup

 Cooler weather calls for warm comfort food.
-On a chilly day, our family’s favorite meal is anything made in the crock-pot.
+On a chilly day, our family’s favorite meal is anything made easy in one pot.
 I took traditional escarole and bean soup and increased its nutrient power by adding kale and sweet potatoes.
 Sweet potatoes add fiber, calcium, and iron.
 They also give us a boost of vitamins A and C, which is much needed during flu season.
 Sweet potatoes may even help regulate blood sugar levels.
 Kale is a great source of fiber, vitamins, and minerals that make this soup even more nutritious.
-For those that like a little more protein in their meals, I also added lean Italian turkey sausage.
-The turkey sausage provides a nice balance of flavors and satiety to an easy family meal.
+Protein add-ins like tofu, eggs, chicken, or mini-meatballs provide a nice balance of flavors and satiety to an easy family meal.

 - 1 tablespoon extra virgin olive oil

 - 1 Parmigiano Reggiano rind

 - 2 large sweet potatoes, chopped